g-zajac/audio-level-meter-with-led-bargraph/README.md

 #### Input

-I used Adafruit MAX4466, modified as Pauls suggested in this [thread](https://forum.pjrc.com/threads/40468-Help-with-Basic-Audio-Lib-results?p=126317&viewfull=1#post126317) to match Teensy input levels.
+I used Adafruit MAX4466, modified as Pauls suggested in this __[thread](https://forum.pjrc.com/threads/40468-Help-with-Basic-Audio-Lib-results?p=126317&viewfull=1#post126317)__ to match Teensy input levels.
 The preamp output is connected directly to the Teensy AD input.

 #### Microconroller
-I have choseen the Teensy platform as this project is focused on audio and power consumption is not so main factor.
-The [Teensy 3.2](https://www.pjrc.com/teensy/teensy31.html) has got 32bit Cortex-M4 ARM processor running on 72MHz, DMA and 16bit AD covnerter which makes it a perfect for this application IMHO.
+I have chosen the Teensy platform as this project is focused on audio and power consumption is not so main factor.
+The [Teensy 3.2](https://www.pjrc.com/teensy/teensy31.html) has got 32bit Cortex-M4 ARM processor running on 72MHz, DMA and 16bit AD converter which makes it a perfect for this application IMHO.
-The only drawback I have discovered during prototyping is that it is not possible to use analogRead on other Teensy AD inputs while using audio library.
+The only drawback I have discovered during prototyping is that it is not possible to use analogRead on other AD inputs while using audio library.

 #### Output
-Neopixel tape is connected via 74HCT245 buffer.
+Neopixels tapes are connected via 74HCT245 buffer.

 #### Construction

 All components soldered on universal PCB.
-Two pots are for brightness adjustment, dip switch for optional test mode.
-On bottom, power supply in, and two cat5 for two LED strips.
-The Cat5 delivers data and power.
+Two pots are for manual brightness adjustment, dip switch for optional test mode.
+On bottom, power supply input and two cat5 for LED strips.
+The Cat5 delivers data and power to each of the LED stripes.

 ![logo](doc/prototype.jpg)

 ## How It Works